apes-suite/musubi-source/examples/passive_scalar/benchmark/semiInfinite1d/index.md

 corresponding to a constant concentration injection at the inlet.

-The analytical solution for this problem is given in \cite{Bear1972a} as
+The analytical solution for this problem is given as

 $$
 \begin{split}